 Mattole Beach, Humboldt County

-The beach is surrounded by dramatic coastal cliffs, rocky outcrops, and rolling hills and there is a very wild and untouched quality to this area of the coast given it is entirely undeveloped.
-If you are looking for a more rugged coastal experience this is the spot for you, and you can actually camp right on the beach at Mattole Campground.
+The beach is surrounded by dramatic coastal cliffs, rocky outcrops, and rolling hills, and this area of the coast has a very wild and untouched quality, given that it is entirely undeveloped.
+If you are looking for a more rugged coastal experience, this is the spot for you, and you can actually camp right on the beach at Mattole Campground.